alcoranpaul/alcoranpaul/README.md

 👋 Hi, I’m Paul

 I am a web development enthusiast based in Manitoba, Canada.

-I am currently learning various web development technologies such as React, React-hooks, GraphQL, Performance, Docker, Redux, Code Splitting, Progressive Web Apps, Testing Apps, TypeScript, SPA, Server side rendering, AWS, Security, Redos, and more.
-I am particularly interested in building an e-commerce app using React, React-hooks, and Firebase, and you can check out my progress on GitHub.
+Currently learning various web development technologies such as React, React-hooks, GraphQL, Performance, Docker, Redux, Code Splitting, Progressive Web Apps, Testing Apps, TypeScript, SPA, Server side rendering, AWS, Security, Redos, and more.

+I am particularly interested in building an e-commerce app using React, React-hooks, and Firebase, and you can check out my progress on [Crwn-Clothing](https://github.com/alcoranpaul/crwn-clothing).

 Aside from web development, I am also interested in exploring other areas such as machine learning, Arduino, and game development in Unreal Engine.
 I am always eager to learn and explore new technologies, so feel free to share any resources or tips you may have!